-In accordance with the EIA Regulations, the main purpose of the Scoping Phase is to focus the detailed environmental assessment studies (EIA Phase) in order to ensure that only potentially significant issues, and reasonable and feasible alternatives are examined in the EIA Phase.
-The release of a Draft Scoping Report provided stakeholders with an opportunity to verify that the issues they had raised through the process to date had been captured and adequately considered, and provided a further opportunity for additional key issues for consideration to be raised.
-The Final Scoping Report incorporates all issues and responses raised during the public review of the Draft Scoping Report.
+In accordance with the EIA Regulations, the main purpose of the Scoping Phase is to focus the environmental assessment in order to ensure that only potentially significant issues, and reasonable and feasible alternatives are examined in the EIA Phase.
+The Draft Scoping Report provides stakeholders with an opportunity to verify that the issues they have raised through the process to date have been captured and adequately considered, and provides a further opportunity for additional key issues for consideration to be raised.
+The Final Scoping Report will incorporate all issues and responses raised during the public review of the Draft Scoping Report prior to submission to DEAT.

-The Scoping Report consists of eleven sections:
+The Scoping Report consists of ten sections:

-Chapter 1 provides background to the proposed Wind Energy Facility project and the environmental impact assessment.
+Chapter 1 provides background to the proposed Wind Energy Facility project and the environmental impact assessment

-Chapter 2 provides the strategic context for energy planning in South Africa.
+Chapter 2 provides the strategic context for energy planning in South Africa

-Chapter 3 describes wind energy as a power option and provides insight to technologies for wind turbines.
+Chapter 3 describes wind energy as a power option and provides insight to technologies for wind turbines